-60 of these children, almost all under 12, are born to UK nationals.
+At least 60 of these children, almost all under 12, are born to UK nationals.
 The UK government can rescue them from this peril and bring them home to the UK now.
-The Foreign Office has proved that it is possible to achieve this goal with the recent repatriation of 3 orphans however most children are with their mothers.
+In November 2019 the UK Foreign Office proved that it is possible to achieve this goal when they repatriated 3 orphans, however most children in the camps are with their mothers.
+Stripping their citizenship and abandoning them to their fate does not address the issue that without rescue and rehabilitation, they will potentially be reclaimed by the Caliphate many originally fled.

 …a child temporarily or permanently deprived of his or her family environment, or in whose own best interests cannot be allowed to remain in that environment, shall be entitled to special protection and assistance provided by the State.